zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 * **discoveryServiceUrls** (XML Path: N/A)

     specifies the public URL of the Discovery Service.
 The system administrator at the customer site defines this parameter.
+    It is possible to provide multiple values in order to utilize fail over and/or load balancing mechanisms.

      **Example:**